-The charges in this Policy reflect that philosophy, but they also recognise that the community benefits from much of the environmental monitoring carried out by the Council.
+The charges in this Policy reflect that philosophy, but they also recognise that the community benefits from much of the environmental monitoring carried out by Greater Wellington.
 The regional community is therefore expected to share some of the costs of state of the environment monitoring.

-1.3 Access to Community Resources
+1.3 Access to community resources

-The Council manages the community's resources.
+Greater Wellington manages the community's resources.
 No individual owns our rivers, aquifers, air, and coastal waters.
 They are used by all of the regional community.